Tux/Text-CSV_XS/doc/CSV_XS.md

     will not return flags either.  ["fragment"](#fragment)  can reduce the  required  rows _or_ columns, but cannot combine them.

+- provider

+        csv (in => $fh) vs csv (provider => sub { get_line });

+    Whatever the attribute name might end up to be,  this should make it easier to add input providers for parsing.
+Currently most special variations for the `in` attribute are aimed at CSV generation: e.g. a callback is defined to return a reference to a record.
+This new attribute should enable passing data to parse, like getline.

+    Suggested by Johan Vromans.

 - Cookbook

     Write a document that has recipes for  most known  non-standard  (and maybe